benchristel/what-works/README.md

 - when a function's name refers to its caller, that's often a sign of a conceptual dependency cycle.

+### Consider the value of reuse across time as well as space

+- reused code does not have to be called in multiple places
+- it can simply not change while other things change around it

 ### Use machines to interleave computation with effects